moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 The trajectory is returned and not executed.

 To use the ``MoveGroupSequenceService`` and the ``MoveGroupSequenceAction``, refer to the :codedir:`Pilz Motion Planner sequence example <how_to_guides/pilz_industrial_motion_planner/src/pilz_sequence.cpp>`.
-To run this, execute the following commands in separate Terminals:
+To run this, execute the following commands in separate terminals:

 ::

     ros2 launch moveit2_tutorials pilz_moveit.launch.py
     ros2 run moveit2_tutorials pilz_sequence

-For this service and action, the move_group launch file needs to be modify to include these Pilz Motion Planner capabilities.
+For this service and action, the move_group launch file needs to be modified to include these Pilz Motion Planner capabilities.
 The new
-:codedir:`the pilz_moveit.launch.py <how_to_guides/pilz_industrial_motion_planner/launch/pilz_moveit.launch.py>`
+:codedir:`pilz_moveit.launch.py <how_to_guides/pilz_industrial_motion_planner/launch/pilz_moveit.launch.py>`
 is used instead:

 ::